slac-lcls/lcls2/psana/psana/dgramPort/README.md

-# Eliseo notes for how this software works
+# Eliseo Notes: How XTC to XTC2 Translation Scripts Work

 Run "parse_lcls1_data.py" from the old psana.
 It will parse LCLS-I xtc files from four different example experiments (including the crystallography data) and write out json files. "translate_xtc_demo.py"